 ROBERT: The analysis from the venture capital firm NSX shows that since 1994, an astounding 70% of the stock market value of technology companies is attributable to those that have adopted the network based model.
 I think that since digitalization improves the functioning and effectiveness of the network business model, it plays a significant role in impacting entrepreneurship here in South Florida as well as anywhere else in the world.

-When choosing a company to incubate and accelerate growth, it is important to realize that a successful outcome will be dependant on two factors.
+When choosing a company to incubate and accelerate growth, it is important to realize that a successful outcome will be dependent on two factors.
 One being what the company is about or what they offer and the second is their business model – the framework in which they function as a business.
 Selecting companies having models that are network based are much more likely to create real value as you execute.
 The progress in technology and digitalization gives a solid advantage and is the most compelling reason to participate in network based businesses.

 StageYou: Could you illustrate the impact of a network based business model taking as an example a company currently incubating at StartUP FIU?